daniellecrobinson/Data-Rescue-PDX/README.md

 That's where you come in!
 We need your help to adopt one of these datasets, hopefully before they disappear from the web.
 Funding for science is uncertain, and datasets and the websites that accompany them could disappear at any time.

-Your mission, if you choose to accept it (which you did implicitly by showing up and eating the pizza), is to create metadata and documentation for the scientific datasets that are being backed up by other DataRefuge efforts so that their existence and provenance is recorded into the online public record with standard, open metadata.
+Your mission, if you choose to accept it (which you did implicitly by showing up and eating the snacks), is to create metadata and documentation for the scientific datasets that are being backed up by other DataRefuge efforts so that their existence and provenance is recorded into the online public record with standard, open metadata.

 Your efforts will prevent these datasets from drifting into obscurity.
 A dataset without metadata can not be found, cited, or trusted by the scientific community.